replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Improvements

-- Adds support for Kubernetes versions 1.23.5, 1.22.8, and 1.21.11.
+- Adds support for Kubernetes versions 1.21.11, 1.22.8, and 1.23.5.
-- Adds support for Containerd 1.5.11, 1.5.10, and 1.4.13.
+- Adds support for containerd versions 1.4.13, 1.5.10, and 1.5.11.

 ### Bug Fixes

 - Fixes a bug that caused cross-cluster restores to fail in some situations.
-- Fixes a bug that prevented migrating from Docker to Containerd while also upgrading k8s by more than one minor version in multi-node clusters.
-- Fixes an issue where contour and envoy were requesting too much CPU, causing other pods to not get scheduled in 4 CPU single node installations.
+- Fixes an issue where Contour and Envoy were requesting too much CPU, causing other pods to not get scheduled in 4 CPU single node installations.
-- Fixes a bug where persistent volume migrations were sometimes failing due to a nil pointer dereference.
+- Fixes a bug where persistent volume migrations sometimes failed due to a nil pointer dereference.
 - Fixes a bug where the migration from Rook's object store to MinIO would fail after failing to get the logs of the sync-object-store pod.

 ## Release v2022.04.04-0